Canary deployments in OpenShift Service Mesh

 customer v1 => preference => recommendation v2 from '2-mzkn6': 25

-if you request the customer route, with the header Safari (or in a Safari browser :D), the request is routed to the recommendation v2.
-As we can check, the User-Agent is passed in the curl command and returns an 200 OK from our app.
+If you request the customer route with the Safari header (or in a Safari browser :D), the request is routed to recommendation v2.
+As we can see, the User-Agent is passed in the curl command and returns a 200 OK from our app.

-Into the Jaeger (Opentracing), we can see the header also of Safari in the request, that is propagated through the different microservices that are belonging to our app:
+In Jaeger (OpenTracing), we can also see the Safari header in the request, which is propagated through the different microservices that belong to our app:

 3.2 Mobile User-Agents

-With the same User Agent agent (represented as OpenTracing baggage in the customer service), we can diffentiate the traffic when is requested from a Mobile Phone or a Desktop browser into the VirtualService:
+With the same User Agent (represented as OpenTracing baggage in the customer service), we can differentiate the traffic when it is requested from a mobile phone or a desktop browser in the VirtualService:

 $ oc get vs recommendation -o yaml | yq .spec.http